RBC Visa Infinite Avion Review

 The RBC Visa Infinite Avion stands out in the travel card category because of its flexible redemption policy.
 Points are not only redeemable on airfare, but also on merchandise that you might actually want (like Apple and Best Buy products), or for paying down an RBC card balance.
 Points can also be converted to other rewards programs, like WestJet, British Airways, and American Airlines, though RBC’s Orbitz-powered booking site is worthwhile in and of itself.

 There are, however, a few categories where the card is merely average compared to competing cards.
-The earn rate of 1.25 RBC Rewards points per $1 spent on travel is great, but other options for earning points at an accelerated rate are limited.
+Its annual fee is on the higher end, at $120.
+Additionally, while the earn rate of 1.25 RBC Rewards points per $1 spent on travel is great, but other options for earning points at an accelerated rate are limited.

 At a Glance:

-- Up to 25,000 bonus RBC Rewards points by signing up and spending $1,000 or more in the first 3 months†
+- Earn 15,000 bonus RBC Rewards points just by signing up and getting approved†

 - 1.25 rewards points for every $1 spent on eligible travel purchases¹